GSP

 u3g_load="YES"

-If neither of the above is done, the driver will automatically be loaded by devd(8) when the device is connected.
+If neither of the above is done, the driver will be automatically loaded by devd(8) when the device is connected.

 The device is accessed through the ucom(4) driver which makes it behave like a tty(4).

-The u3g driver supports the following adapters:
+The u3g driver supports the following cellular modems:

 • Option GT 3G, GT 3G Quad, etc.